SMRUCC/gcmodeller-developer/docs/source/API/T-RDotNET.Extensions.VisualBasic.base.save.md

 save writes an external representation of R objects to the specified file.
 The objects can be read back from the file at a later date by using the function load or attach (or data in some cases).

+>
+>  The names of the objects specified either as symbols (or character strings) in ... or as a character vector in list are used to look up the objects from environment envir.
+By default promises are evaluated, but if eval.promises = FALSE promises are saved (together with their evaluation environments).
+(Promises embedded in objects are always saved unevaluated.)
+>
+>  All R platforms use the XDR (bigendian) representation Of C ints And doubles In binary save-d files, And these are portable across all R platforms.
+>  ASCII saves used To be useful For moving data between platforms but are now mainly Of historical interest.
+They can be more compact than binary saves where compression Is Not used, but are almost always slower To both read And write: binary saves compress much better than ASCII ones.
+Further, Decimal ASCII saves may Not restore Double/complex values exactly, And what value Is restored may depend On the R platform.
+>  Default values For the ascii, compress, safe And version arguments can be modified With the "save.defaults" Option (used both by save And save.image), see also the 'Examples’ section.
+If a "save.image.defaults" option is set it is used in preference to "save.defaults" for function save.image (which allows this to have different defaults).
+In addition, compression_level can be part of the "save.defaults" option.
+>  A connection that Is Not already open will be opened In mode "wb".
+Supplying a connection which Is open And Not In binary mode gives an Error.
+>

 ### Properties